percona/pxb-docs/docs/backup_scenarios/incremental_backup.md

 The log sequence number should match the `to_lsn` of the base backup, which you saw previously.

+!!! warning

-**NOTE**: This backup is actually safe to restore as-is now, even though the rollback phase has been skipped.
+    This backup is actually safe to restore as-is now, even though the rollback phase has been skipped.
 If you restore it and start *MySQL*, *InnoDB* will detect that the rollback phase was not performed, and it will do that in the background, as it usually does for a crash recovery upon start.
 It will notify you that the database was not shut down normally.

 To apply the first incremental backup to the full backup, run the following
 command: